Claim for adjustment of income tax – individuals

 Before claiming adjustment:

-If you need to make additions or corrections to the pre-completed tax return you received in Spring 2022, you can submit the changes in MyTax or on paper forms.
+If you need to make additions or corrections to the pre-completed tax return you received in Spring 2023, you can submit the changes in the tax return.
 How to make corrections in MyTax or on paper

 If you are filing additional information late but your tax assessment has not ended yet, see the instructions here.

 The processing time for claims for adjustment is longer than the processing time for tax returns, which is why we recommend reporting changes on your tax return beforehand rather than claiming adjustment later.

 Example: You are sent your pre-completed tax return for 2022 in the spring of 2023.
 The information on the tax return looks correct, so you do not make any corrections.

 However, you later notice that there is an error in your travel expenses.
 The tax decision delivered with the pre-completed tax return indicates 17 June 2023 as the tax assessment end date.

 If you notice the error before this date, correct the information by correcting your tax return.
 If you notice the error after the date, i.e. after 17 June in this case, you can still claim adjustment.